day0ops/osx-bootstrap/README.md

 ## Instructions

-1. Import `iterm2_dev.json` profile.
-You have to install SourceCodePro font.
+1. Execute `./bootstrap.sh`
-2. Execute `./bootstrap.sh`
+2. Import `iterm2_developer_profile.json` profile and set it as the default.

 ## Nice To Have Apps